Andrea Roche: Career

 Roche took part in the second series of the RTÉ One reality sports television series Celebrity Bainisteoir in 2009.
 She was described as being "among the less likely contestants" to take part, even confessing in the first episode that she had very little knowledge of the Gaelic Athletic Association–"I barely know the format of a game".
 However, to learn more, she read Kean to Succeed, A Trip Into the World of GAA by Gerald Kean, the celebrity solicitor who participated in the first series.
 She expressed her dislike of wearing "mucky wellies" and having to do without cosmetics during training and got through it by shouting "Go on lads!" repeatedly.
 Roche managed Rockwell Rovers GAA from County Tipperary.
 Her team played in the second quarter-final of the series against St Michael's GAA of County Roscommon, who were managed by John Waters.
 Roche and Waters were seen training with GAA All Stars winners Tony McManus and Declan Browne.

 She has been described as "a great beauty" by veteran broadcaster Derek Davis, who has since died, and as both "a recession-busting beauty" and "Ireland's greatest beauty" by the Irish Independent.

 In October 2010 Andrea launched the Andrea Roche modelling Agency in Dublin, representing many high-profile models in Ireland, including some who have gone on to model internationally.

 Awards

 Roche won the VIP Most Stylish Woman award at the VIP Style Awards in 2008.

 Personal life

-Roche was raised in Clonmel Co.
-Tipperary.
+Roche was raised in Clonmel County Tipperary.
 She sat her Leaving Certificate at Rockwell College after attending the Loreto Secondary School.
 Roche moved to Carlow to do Business Studies at the Regional Technical College, then moved to Dublin to pursue modelling.

-In 2006 Andrea Roche married PJ Mansfield Junior who has been linked to organised crime.
-They separated in 2010.

 In December 2011, Roche got engaged to businessman Rob White at the Eiffel Tower in Paris.
 They married in Ibiza in 2012 surrounded by friends and family.
 In September 2013 it was announced that Andrea was expecting her first child.